Chirality, confinement and dimensionality govern re-entrant transitions in active matter: Trapped and torque-driven ABP in 3D

 The translational and rotational Gaussian noise are characterized by $\langle d\bm{B}_{i}d\bm{B}_{j}\rangle=\delta_{ij}dt$, $\langle dW_\theta^2\rangle=dt$, $\langle dW_\phi^2\rangle=dt$ and $\langle d\bm{B}_{i}\rangle=\langle dW_\theta\rangle=\langle dW_\phi\rangle=0$.

 It is straightforward to numerically integrate the above equations using the Euler-Maruyama scheme.
-As before, we can formulate the Fokker-Planck equation, apply the Laplace transform, and perform the subsequent analysis to obtain the various moments in steady state.
-Below, we summarize the key findings, with detailed derivations available in the supplementary material~\cite{Supply2025}.
+As before, we can formulate the Fokker-Planck equation, apply the Laplace transform, and perform the subsequent analysis to obtain the steady-state moments.
+Below, we summarize the key findings, with detailed derivations presented in the Appendix-\ref{appendix-C}.